collaborativebioinformatics/Haploblock_SV/README.md

 ## Contributors

-The scientific idea was introduced by:
+The scientific idea, aim and scope of this project were introduced by:

 - Jędrzej Kubica jedrzej.kubica@univ-grenoble-alpes.fr
 - Lynn Ly lynn.ly@nanoporetech.com
 - Maria Fernanda Cardenas maria.cardenas@stjude.org
 - Linh Nguyen nguyen.linh.1010@ku.edu

-at the Structural Variants Hackathon at Baylor College of Medicine on August 25-28, 2026.
 The technology was created by agentic AI provided by Claude, ChatGPT and Codex.

 # Workflow